solana-labs/solana/docs/src/terminology.md

 ## BPF loader

-The Solana program that owns and loads [BPF](developing/on-chain-programs/overview#berkeley-packet-filter-bpf) smart contract programs, allowing the program to interface with the runtime.
+The Solana program that owns and loads (BPF) smart contract programs, allowing the program to interface with the runtime

-## CBC block

-The smallest encrypted chunk of ledger, an encrypted ledger segment would be made of many CBC blocks. `ledger_segment_size / cbc_block_size` to be exact.

 ## client